Angular Card Masking and Validation

 Dynamic card masking with minimal libraries

-For a better user experience, it’s a great thing to check the validity of the card number dynamically, every time the user types in a digit.
+To improve user experience, it’s a great thing to check the validity of the card number dynamically, every time the user types in a digit.
 To do it quickly, you can use a masking library, such as angular2-text-mask.
 It would require a masking function, returning a mask on every input value from the user.
 And this is really all you need!

 Luhn’s algorithm